mikevanis/MeshTEXT/README.md

 ### Serial commands

 ```
 > list                    List all stored pages
 > create 101 "News"       Create a new page
 > delete 101              Delete a page
+> neighbors               Show discovered nodes with RSSI and age
+> stress                  Stress test — pick a neighbor, request a page 10 times
+> stress 101 20           Stress test page 101, 20 requests
 > radiotest               Toggle radio test mode
 ```

+The `stress` command shows a numbered list of discovered neighbors to choose from, then fires repeated page requests and reports success rate, retries, and timing.
+Use this to test mesh reliability.

 ## Protocol